How to find prime numbers in Python

 print(is_prime(17), is_prime(25))--OUTPUT--True False

-• The loop only runs as long as i * i <= n.
-This is because any factor larger than the square root of n would have a corresponding factor smaller than it.
+• The loop only runs while i * i <= n.
+This is a key optimization because you only need to check for factors up to the square root of a number to determine if it's prime.

 Finding all primes up to a limit